nikomatsakis/babysteps/babysteps/_posts/2017-02-21-non-lexical-lifetimes-using-liveness-and-location.md

 - An alternative solution might be to consider continuous regions but apply an SSA or SSI transform.
-  - This allows the example in this post to type, but it falls down on more advanced examples, such as [vec-push-ref][vpr].
+  - This allows the example in this post to type, but it falls down on more advanced examples, such as [vec-push-ref][vpr] (hat tip, Cameron Zwarich).
 In particular, it's possible for subregion relations to arise without a variable being redefined.
-  - You can go farther, and give variables a distinct type type at each point in the program, as in Ericson2314's [stateful MIR for Rust][smr].
+  - You can go farther, and give variables a distinct type at each point in the program, as in Ericson2314's [stateful MIR for Rust][smr].
 But even then you must contend with invariance or you have the same sort of problems.